djquan/djquan/README.md

 ### Hi there 👋

-- ⚙️ I’m currently a Senior Software Engineer at Brex.
+- ⚙️ I’m currently a Staff Software Engineer at Brex.
-- 🖥️ Skills: Ruby, Java, Go, Kubernetes, Docker, AWS, SQL, DynamoDB
 - 😄 Pronouns: he/him/his
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dquan/), email: dan-at-quan-dot-io.